|Office:||419 Ross |

 Courses I am Teaching

-English 150 (two sections for Ag Learning Communities)
+- English 150 and 250 (Freshman English, often for Ag Learning Communities)

-English 417 (supervising student teachers in English, spring only)
+- English 417 (supervising student teachers from English department out in the field)

 My career path often meanders.
 After graduating with an English major from ISU, I taught high school English, speech, and debate in my home state of South Dakota.
 Once I completed my MA from Purdue, my young family and I moved a lot for the first few years, so I taught in diverse college situations: four-year-universities, private colleges, community colleges, and off-site education (air force base, rural town, maximum security prison).
 Many of these jobs included tutoring in the writing center, so I love helping my current students in one-on-one conferences.
 After more than a decade of college teaching, I switched to the nonprofit world, most recently as communications director for a nonprofit conservation group.
 In 2011 I felt called to return to teaching.
 Because I learn so much from my students, I enjoy class containing diverse backgrounds, abilities, and world views.
-I take a practical “what do we need to accomplish?” approach to writing, so I tend to work well with engineers, ag students, and people with a mission.
+I take a practical “how can you use this?” approach to communications.

 How I came to Teach what I Teach